numberninecms/numberninecms.github.io/docs/developers/features.md

 ### Technology

-* Built with Symfony 5, Stimulus and Vue 3
+* Built with Symfony 5.4+, Stimulus and Vue 3
-* Compatible with PHP 8
+* Runs on PHP 8.1 and above
 * Automatic creation of a full-featured Docker development environment

 ### Usage